 |Province of Georgia||1732|

 Most of the colonies (except for Georgia), were thus established in the 1600s.
 By 1700, the population of these 13 colonies consisted of Europeans, Africans, and Native Americans and was estimated to be well over 250,000.
 However, the British policy of mercantilism ensured that the people who labored hard rarely benefited from their efforts.
-This happened because much of the wealth made in the colonies were used in the upkeep of the Crown’s resources.
+This happened because much of the wealth made in the colonies were used for the upkeep of the Crown’s resources.
 Mounting taxes were another issue in the colonies.
 By 1775, the American Revolution broke out.
 The Second Continental Congress formed by these thirteen colonies adopted the Declaration of Independence on July 4, 1776.
 This declaration marked the formation of the USA.